1) What is stone wool?

 ROCKWOOL insulation is a rock-based mineral fiber insulation comprised of Basalt rock and Recycled Slag.
-Basalt is a volcanic rock (abundant in the earth), and slag is a by-product of the steel and copper industry.
+Basalt is a volcanic rock (abundant in the earth), and slag is a by-product of the steel industry.
 The minerals are melted and spun into fibers.

 ROCKWOOL insulation is moisture resistant yet vapor permeable.
 In the event the insulation becomes damp or wet, the insulation, when thoroughly dried, will maintain the original performance characteristics.

 ROCKWOOL stone wool insulation does not wick water, which means that any bulk water that contacts the outer surface will drain and not be absorbed into the body of the insulation.

 3) Are ROCKWOOL products mold resistant?